SylmarDev/syl-rnb-calc/SYL-TODO.md

   - +6/+8's are happening on all the same entry.
 If Move1 and Move2 are both highest damage, they create one entry that's "Move1:6/Move2:6..." and one entry that's "Move1:8/Move2:8...".
 That needs to be changed for edge cases to break down into all possible lines. (i.e. it should look like 4 entries where Move1:6/Move2:6, Move1:6/Move2:8, Move1:8/Move2:6, Move1:8/Move2:8)
   - Damaging Speed Reduction and Damaging Atk/SpAtk go if score is 0, but they can get kill bonuses so that's not always true.
 Look into how to fix that
 - Make switch % chance underneath all the moves (only make it show if its above 0, it should be a very rare case)
+- Make a <span> tag that shows up to explain certain decisions in small italics when certain moves are on the enemy side to easier understand
 - Crit buttons should automatically set to clicked on Guaranteed Crit moves (Frost Breath, Super Luck+Scope Lens+Air Slash)
 - Figure out something to make the Crit buttons look less ugly (Colors?)
   - Maybe show the crit rate of each move as a percentage next to the crit toggle, that way the button isn't as big.
 Take focus energy and high crit ratio moves into account